angelicamacias/bash_scripting_tutorial/ssh/README.md

 ## PROVIDING PASSWORD FOR SSH USING SSHPASS

-Using sshpass we can provide password, this just assum that your environment is password authentication.
-This means whenever if you’re trying to login into remote server from you local server it needs a password:
+Using sshpass we can provide password, this just assum that your environment is password authentication.This means whenever if you’re trying to login into remote server from you local server it needs a password:

 ```
 $ ssh -t -o StrictHostKeyChecking=No automation@54.91.148.241 “date”